Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 A ‘Checklist’ tab will also be added to the column on the right corner of the screen.
 This tab will also notify you to add a featured image.

-As soon as you do that, the notice will disappear and the ‘Publish’ or ‘Update’ button will be enabled again.
+As soon as you do that, the notice will disappear, and the ‘Publish’ or ‘Update’ button will be enabled again.

-Bonus: Use AIOSEO to set a Default Featured Image for Social Sharing
+Bonus: Use AIOSEO to Set a Default Featured Image for Social Sharing

-Many blogs use their featured image as the open graph image for social media websites like Twitter and Facebook.
+Many blogs use their featured image as the Open Graph image for social media websites like Twitter and Facebook.

-This means, when someone shares one of your articles, the featured image is added to the link card.
+This means when someone shares one of your articles, the featured image is added to the link card.

-This means, sometimes social media websites may end up showing a totally irrelevant image when someone shares your link.
+WordPress doesn’t automatically make the featured image the Open Graph image for your blog post.
+This means that sometimes social media websites may end up showing a totally irrelevant image when someone shares your link.

 This is where All in One SEO for WordPress comes in.
 It allows you to easily set your featured images as your social media image as well.

 First, you need to install and activate the All in One SEO for WordPress plugin.
-For details, please see our guide on how to install a WordPress plugin.
+For details, please see our step-by-step guide on how to install a WordPress plugin.

 Note: All in One SEO also has a free version that you can give a try.
-However, we recommend upgrading to the paid plan to unlock the most wanted All in One SEO features.
+However, we recommend upgrading to the paid plan to unlock the most-wanted All in One SEO features.

-Upon activation, the plugin will launch the setup wizard.
-Simply follow the on-screen instructions to set up the plugin or see our guide on how to properly setup All in One SEO for WordPress.
+Simply follow the on-screen instructions to set up the plugin or see our guide on how to properly set up All in One SEO for WordPress.

 From here, you can select ‘Featured Image’ next to the Default Post Image Source option.